ArcanePlugins/Treasury/README.md

 Vault and Reserve are the only key APIs currently out there that offer anything substantial and have sufficient usage.

-## 📂 Where can I download Treasury?

-Treasury is not released so there are no compiled files available.
-Please compile your own or contact lokka30 if you do not want to or can't compile it.

-Once released, it will be available on [SpigotMC.org](https://www.spigotmc.org).

 ## 📃 What's left to-do?

 See the Issue Tracker. :)

-## ☢ How stable is it?

-It's in alpha stage at the moment.
-I am aiming to make it as stable as possible after it is released.
-This involves a lot of peer review to make sure the API is suitable, easy to use, and future-proof.

 ## 💬 I'd like to chat / request assistance / report an issue / suggest something.
 Where can I go?